Sharpe (novel series): Relationships and family

 Sharpe, the son of a prostitute, has almost no memory of his mother, and no knowledge of his father.
 The author, Bernard Cornwell, in answer to a query on his website, wrote a riddle which he claims contains the father's identity: "Take you out, put me in and a horse appears in this happy person!".
 Bernard later announced on his website that Sharpe's father was a French smuggler, and that is all he "knows".

 Sharpe is both a romantic and a womanizer.
 In Sharpe's Rifles, Harper notes that "He'll fall in love with anything in a petticoat.
 I've seen his type before.
 Got the sense of a half-witted sheep when it comes to women."

-In India, Sharpe asks for permission to marry Mary Bickerstaff, who later leaves him (Sharpe's Tiger); he also has a brief affair with Simone Joubert, who bolts with gems he left with her for safekeeping (Sharpe's Triumph, Sharpe's Fortress).
+In India, Sharpe asks for permission to marry Mary Bickerstaff, who later leaves him (Sharpe's Tiger); he also has a brief affair with Frenchwoman Simone Joubert, who bolts for a new life in America with gems he left with her for safekeeping (Sharpe's Triumph, Sharpe's Fortress).

-His relationship with Lady Grace Hale in 1805 has a more lasting impact; the death of his first child, who succumbs only a few hours after Grace dies in childbirth, leaves Sharpe deeply distressed.
+His relationship with Lady Grace Hale in 1805 has a more lasting impact; the death of his first child, who succumbs only a few hours after Grace dies in childbirth, leaves Sharpe deeply depressed.
 In Copenhagen, Sharpe falls in love with Astrid Skovgaard, the daughter of an important Danish spy for the British.
 However, after the British naval attack on Copenhagen, her father refuses to let her marry him.
-After Sharpe leaves, she and her father are murdered by British spymaster Lord Pumphrey (Sharpe's Trafalgar, Sharpe's Prey), as their loyalty has become suspect.
+After Sharpe leaves, she and her father are murdered by British spymaster Lord Pumphrey (Sharpe's Trafalgar, Sharpe's Prey), as they know too much and their loyalty has become suspect.